Could Trump become Speaker? Your questions answered

 On Thursday, a vote was cast not for Kevin McCarthy, the Republican leader in the House of Representatives, nor for any other member of Congress, but for Donald Trump, the former US president.

-Mr Trump had already thrown his support behind Mr McCarthy, endorsing his bid to be elected the next Speaker of the House.
+Mr Trump has backed Mr McCarthy for Speaker.
 But that did not stop dissident Florida congressman Matt Gaetz from casting his symbolic protest ballot for the former president.
 This left many wondering... can they even do that?

 Technically, yes.
-The Speaker of the House can be anyone in the United States.
+The Speaker can be anyone in the United States.

 However, it is highly unlikely.
-It has never before happened that anyone aside from a sitting member of the House was voted in as Speaker and Mr Trump was nowhere near the 218 votes he would need to win.
+It has never before happened that anyone aside from a sitting member of the House was voted in as Speaker.
+Anyway, Mr Trump was nowhere near the 218 votes he would need to win.

 When was the last time it took so long to pick a Speaker?